karapeoples/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+SQL is the code written to create Relational Databases.

 - [ ] Why do tables need a `primary key`?
+Primary Keys give each item a number representation in order to make foreign keys for relationships it also helps normalize the database to prevent anomalies.

 - [ ] What is the name given to a table column that references the primary key on another table.
+That is the Foreign Key I mentioned above

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+We need a bridge table that makes a compound key or make the bridge table have it's own primary key if thing can have a relationship again.

 ## Minimum Viable Product